yisikdemir/anomaly-detection/README.md

 - `Semi-supervised Anomaly Detection`: Train dataset only includes normal labels.
 Model learns the single class pattern, and the observations assigned as anomalies which has non-similar patterns that is learnt by model.

-- `Statistical Anomaly Detection`: Normal observations located on the high probability region.
-In contrary, abnormal observations inside the low probability region.
-Deviation from the mean and median can be used to detect anomalies.
+- `Statistical Anomaly Detection`: Unkike the abnormal observations, normal observations located on the high probability region.
+Therefore, deviation from the mean and median can be used to detect anomalies.

 - `Regression-based Anomaly Detection`: Robust regression techniques can be used to fit the data.
 Once the model is fit, absolute residuals can be used as anomaly scores.
 Top-k highest residuals (or thresholds) can be used to detect anomalies.